 Rules & Regulations

-The following Rules and Regulations are established for the safe and efficient operation of the Tahlequah Regional Airport:
+The following Rules and Regulations are established for the safe and efficient operation of the Tahlequah Municipal Airport:

 - Any person desiring to use the Airport for revenue producing or commercial activities may do so only with approval of the Tahlequah City Council and in full compliance with the City of Tahlequah's Minimum Standards and Requirements for the Conduct of Commercial Aeronautical Services and Activities.